-My recent Google search on stewardship of time, stewardship of talents, stewardship of the environment, and stewardship of money produced the most hits–27.1 million–for stewardship of time.
+In my recent Google search on stewardship of time, stewardship of talents, stewardship of the environment, and stewardship of money, stewardship of time produced the most hits at 27.1 million.
 This result didn’t surprise me because more articles, websites, blogs, discuss stewarding time than other resources on the internet.
 Today, many people realize that when they become more effective in available time, they will function better stewarding other resources.

 What is Stewardship

 Stewardship is using resources in the best interest of the owner of those resources.
 The first book of the Bible, Genesis 1, shows God completing creation of the heavens and the earth, establishing stewardship, and appointing His first steward, Adam.
 In Genesis 1: 26 (ESV): God said,